jherio/atlassian-scripts/README.md

 ### REST Endpoints
 - CreateIssueFromJenkins.groovy: A script to create Jira issues from Jenkins.
+- ExampleRestEndpoint.groovy: Demonstrates receiving XML data, processing it, and returning a JSON response.

 ### Validators
 - UserIsProjectAdmin.groovy: Validates if a user is a project admin or lead.

 ### Post Functions
-- StartJenkinsJob.groovy: Triggers a Jenkins job from a Jira post function.
+- StartJenkinsJob.groovy: Triggers a Jenkins job from a Jira post function based on custom field values.

 ### ScriptRunner Scripts
 - BulkRemoveProjects.groovy: Bulk removes Jira projects based on a CSV input file.

+### Behaviours
+- CustomErrorEmptyField.groovy: Validates that the "Fix Version/s" field is not empty and displays an error message if it is.
+- DisplayFieldBasedOnComponent.groovy: Controls the visibility and requirement of subcomponent fields based on the selected components in the main component field.

 ## Confluence Scripts